TOP TOURIST ATTRACTIONS IN BASTAR

-Must-Sees: Popular Tourist Spots in Bastar, Chhattisgarh
+Must-Sees: Popular Tourist Spots

-WONDERFUL WILDLIFE IN BASTAR
+AMAZING WILDLIFE IN BASTAR

 CASCADING WATERFALLS IN BASTAR

-If you are in Bastar, especially between July and October, you’ve got to visit the picturesque Chitrakot waterfalls on the river Indravati.
-Just about 38 km from Jagdalpur, the dynamic Chitrakote falls are approx 96 ft high and have an interesting horse-shoe shape.
+If you are in Bastar, especially between July and October, you must visit the picturesque Chitrakot waterfalls on the river Indravati.
+It is one of the best tourist places in Bastar.

 Once you have a look at these majestic falls, you will understand why the Chitrakot are compared with the great Niagra falls.

-ADVENTUROUS CAVES IN BASTAR
+ADVENTUROUS CAVES IN BASTAR – BEST PLACES TO VISIT!

-A visit to Bastar is incomplete without visiting the mesmerizing caves of Kutumsar and Kailash gupha which are located in the Kanger Valley National Park, about 35 – 40 km south-west of Jagdalpur.
+Your trip to Bastar is incomplete without checking out the mesmerizing caves of Kutumsar and Kailash Gupha.
+These caves are in the Kanger Valley National Park, about 35 – 40 km south-west of Jagdalpur.